nginxinc/nginx-gateway-fabric/docs/developer/branching-and-workflow.md

 the main branch, release branches and long-term feature branches.

 Internal developers and external contributors will follow a fork and merge process.
-Each contributor should fork the repo to their own space; branch, experiment, develop and prepare a PR to merge their work into NKG’s main branch.
+Each contributor should fork the repo to their own space; branch, experiment, develop and prepare a pull request (PR) to merge their work into NKG’s main branch.
 This way ephemeral developer branches will remain outside the main repository.

 Below is an example of following the merge and fork process.
 Developer Alice: